viabtc/viabtc_exchange_server/README.md

 # ViaBTC Exchange Server

 ViaBTC Exchange Server is a high performance trade backend for exchanges like digital currency exchange.
 It support up to 10000 trades every second.
-It support push price, deals, k kline, order book depths in real time thought websocket.
+It support push user data and market data in real time thought websocket.

 ## Architecture